Benchmarks are hard.

 Person message, and

 serializes it/deserializes it in a loop.
-The full benchmark code can be found
+The full benchmark source can be

 Benchmark - 1 Object¶

-You can use the radio buttons on the bottom to sort by total roundtrip time, dumps (serialization) time, loads (deserialization) time, or serialized message size.
+You can use the radio buttons on the bottom to sort by encode time, decode time, or total roundtrip time.

 From the chart above, you can see that

-method for both serialization and deserialization.
-It also results in the
+method for both serialization and deserialization, closely followed by

-protobuf encoding should be pretty efficient), I suspect there’s some
+should be pretty efficient), I suspect there’s some optimizations that could

 That said, all of these methods serialize/deserialize pretty quickly relative to other python operations, so unless you’re counting every microsecond your choice here probably doesn’t matter that much.